Lilyjjo/tldr-research/poc_only_sequenceable_by_suave/README.md

 - Poked: A smart contract on Goerli that can receive EIP712 messages signed by users.
 Only a specified private key, stored suapp, is allowed to submit these messages to the Goerli contract.
 - PokeRelayer: A suapp on Rigil, with the private key, that can relay EIP712 messages for users by sending transactions.

+## Logic Flow
+A user signs a `Poke` EIP712 message and submits this to the `PokeRelayer` contract via a confidential compute request.
+The `PokeRelayer` constructs and signs a transaction carrying this `Poke` and send a transaction to Goerli.
+The `Poked` contract on Goerli receives the transaction and updates the original user's nonce.

 # Smart Contract Deployments
 Poked (Goerli): [0xB8d1d45Af8ffCF9d553b1B38907149f1Aa153378](https://goerli.etherscan.io/address/0xB8d1d45Af8ffCF9d553b1B38907149f1Aa153378)